What is Marginal Revenue?

 Taken together, marginal revenues and marginal costs are both tracked in order for companies to maximize their profits.

-If plotted on an illustrative graph, the break-even point at which the marginal revenue and marginal cost meet represents the optimal production level.
+If plotted on an illustrative graph, the break-even point where MR = MC is the “optimal” production level.

 Once a company begins to surpass its break-even point of production, it may be time for the company to significantly reduce (or entirely halt) its selling efforts because it no longer makes sense for the company to continue making sales if the marginal benefit is decreasing with each sale.

-By keeping close tabs on the marginal revenue over time, a company’s management team can better understand consumer spending patterns and the prevailing market trends.
+By closely tracking marginal revenue over time, a company’s management team can better understand consumer spending patterns and the prevailing market trends.

 From there, an informed management team can set prices appropriately based on their understanding of consumer demand, which should contribute to greater profits and improved operating efficiency.